 2. Minimalist Concrete

 Mold some concrete into simple yet elegant shapes for a sleek trivet.
 I find the process meditative, and the result is so modern!
+If you enjoy crafting functional decor, you might also love these creative polymer clay trivet ideas.

 3. Concrete and Marble